Barts NHS & QMUL Dance Injury Clinic

 If you have any problems or questions regarding your referral please contact the NIDMS Manager on: 020 7940 9804 or email@example.com

 About the Barts & QMUL clinic

 The Sports Medicine clinic at Mile End Hospital is staffed by highly qualified and experienced staff.
 It is part of the Bart’s Health NHS Trust.
-There are clinical sessions on Monday and Thursday afternoons.
 Staff include Sport and Exercise Medicine Consultants, Physiotherapists, and Podiatrists.
 There are regular multi-disciplinary meetings where complex cases are assessed and discussed by these staff as well as Radiologists and Orthopaedic Surgeons.
 The clinics have post-graduate students of Sport and Exercise Medicine attending, as part of a master’s programme run by the Centre of Sport and Exercise Medicine.
 The Centre is a world-renowned research unit which publishes regularly on aspects of Dance Medicine, as well as all other aspects of Sport and Exercise Medicine.

 The Barts NHS Trust / Queen Mary University London NIDMS Clinical Team